Skip to content

 Federal and state laws should block people with dangerous histories from having guns.

-Federal law can be amended to fill dangerous gaps in the law that enable people with dangerous histories to have guns.
-States can also pass laws matching the federal prohibitions, and should fill gaps left by federal law.
+Federal law should be amended to fill dangerous gaps in the law that enable people with dangerous histories to have guns.
+States should also pass laws matching the federal prohibitions, and should fill gaps left by federal law.

 • People under extreme risk protection orders.